angelblanco/v1.angelblanco.dev/docs/articles/open-graph-images-svelte-kit.md

 Then you will create the actual index for your page.
 Either: `ogImage@blank.svelte` or `ogImage/index@blank.svelte`.

-This component has all the styles in here, basically:
+In our `.svelte` file:

-- We get the title from page url search parameter `title`.
-If not present we add one.
+- The title is a query parameter.
-- We inspect the title length to determine the font-size of the title.
+- The title's font size varies with the title length.
-- Our target image will be `1200px` x `630px`.
-I choose that size based on various great post [like this one](https://iamturns.com/open-graph-image-size/).
-Note that the target container for the screenshoot has a class `.og__image`.
+- Our target image will live inside a `1200px` x `630px` container.
+This size comes from various great posts [like this one](https://iamturns.com/open-graph-image-size/).

-> For creating svg patterns I've used [Haikei!](https://app.haikei.app/).
-Don't forget to set the canvas size to 1200px x 630px!
+> To create the SVG patterns, I've used [Haikei!](https://app.haikei.app/).
+I can't recommend it enough.
+PD: Don't forget to set the canvas size to 1200px x 630px!

 ```svelte
 <!-- routes/ogImage/index@blank.svelte || outes/ogImage@blank.svelte -->